Skip to content

 participants.json

-The purpose of this RECOMMENDED file is to describe unchanging properties of participants such as sex, species, and strain.
+The purpose of this RECOMMENDED file is to describe properties of participants such as age, sex, handedness, species, and strain.
 If this file exists, it MUST contain the column participant_id, which MUST consist of sub-<label> values identifying one row for each participant, followed by a list of optional columns describing participants.
-Each participant MUST be described by one and only one row.
-For participants with multiple sessions, see the sessions file and demographics file sections.
+For participants with multiple sessions, the session_id column is RECOMMENDED.

 Commonly used optional columns in participants.tsv files are age, sex, handedness, strain, and strain_rrid.